Which Of The Following Observations Is Quantitative

 Understanding Quantitative Observations

 Quantitative observations involve collecting data that can be expressed as numbers, often using tools like rulers, thermometers, or digital sensors.
-Here's one way to look at it: measuring the length of a pencil in centimeters or recording the temperature of a solution in degrees Celsius are quantitative acts.
+Take this: measuring the length of a pencil in centimeters or recording the temperature of a solution in degrees Celsius are quantitative acts.
 These observations rely on standardized units (e.g., meters, kilograms, seconds) to ensure consistency and clarity.
-The key feature of quantitative data is its ability to answer "how much?" or "how many?" questions, making it indispensable for experiments and data-driven decision-making Easy to understand, harder to ignore..
+The key feature of quantitative data is its ability to answer "how much?" or "how many?" questions, making it indispensable for experiments and data-driven decision-making It's one of those things that adds up..

 Examples of Quantitative Observations